-Publishing can be really scary for new authors.
+Self-publishing a book can be scary for new authors.
 For most, you won’t necessarily be thinking about how you’ll publish when you’re writing.
 You’re fully engrossed in creating your content, right?
 Maybe it’s a novel filled with imaginative characters, a photo journal of your latest adventure, or a cookbook filled with grandma’s recipes.

-Whatever kind of book you’ve made, once it’s done you have to start considering how you’ll publish it.
+Whatever kind of book you’re making, once it’s done you have to start considering publishing services and book marketing.
 As a new author just exploring the publishing world, you will be overwhelmed.
 But don’t worry, we’re here to help!
 Here are the basics of self-publishing you need to consider.